 Administrators must log in to the online version of Pickit to manage Guidelines.
 You can log in using your email/password credentials or single sign-on at app.pickit.com.

 Once signed in, you will see the Public facing view of the DAM that end-users will also have access to.
-From here, only administrators can see the option in the top left corner to select the Content Administration view.
+From here, only administrators can see the button that says Admin Mode.
+Click here.

-Now you'll be on the home page for Content Administration and see a list of the core features including Images, Documents, Guidelines, and Insights.
-Select Guidelines.
+Now you'll be on the home page for Content Administration and see a list of the core features including Guidelines.

 Guidelines is a feature that allows admins to distribute a short version of a brand guide inside Pickit for easy end-user access.
 After selecting Guidelines from the Content Administration interface, you'll see two view options at the top of the screen: Company Guidelines and Samples.